MelonML/MelonML/README.md

 - Administrate users, organizations and runners

 ### 2. Coordinator
-The coordinator is a Django based application.
+The Coordinator is a Django based application.
 It holds the data which can be uploaded via the UI and manages the runner instances.
 It is the backend for the Web UI and handles user management and access control.

 It serves as storage for: